kyphan38/arca/assets/docs/1-foundations/networking/1-foundations/2-interfaces-and-cables.md

 ### 10base-T and 100base-T

-Definition: Full-Duplex transmission: Two devices can send data at the same time without issues
+Concept: Full-Duplex transmission: Two devices can send data at the same time without issues

 - Straight-through cable: A type of network cable used to connect to different types of devices